splatert/lblbrowser/README.md

 LblBrowser is a free PHP application that lets you browse through digital music labels that are distributed by Spotify without the need to use the Spotify web player.
 It can be hosted on a server or be ran locally on your computer.

+## features

+- You're not using the Spotify web player for one.
+- Simple, neat interface.
+Does not use any web frameworks.
+- Keep track of where you're at on the search results page.
+Especially when browsing big labels.
+- Quickly add filters with convenience.
+- Download artwork of your favorite singles and albums.
+- Easily Select and copy items from the tracklist.

+## Setup

 In order to use this application, you'll need to provide a Spotify ``client ID`` and ``secret``.
 You can obtain these credentials by starting a new project through the [Spotify developer dashboard](https://developer.spotify.com/dashboard).
 After receiving those credentials, follow the instructions below.

-## Setup

 1. Create a PHP file one level above the application's root directory.
 Give either ``root`` or ``www-data`` access to this file and make them file owners.
 Do not allow users to access it in any way.
 Call it ``lblbrowser-creds.php``.
 2. Add the following to the file.
 Replace the values with your credentials.